Child Advocacy Center of Sedgwick County looking to expand

 “Just the fact that we don’t have enough space to be able to expand services that we really need to, and so we are excited about the opportunity to be able to add additional space and know that there is a desperate need in our community for additional mental health services, as well as the other support services when it deals with child abuse,” Schunn said.

-At Wednesday’s Sedgwick County Commission meeting, commissioners will vote on a $2 million pledge to make it happen.
+At Wednesday’s Sedgwick County Commission meeting, commissioners approved a $2 million pledge to make it happen.
 The capital campaign project budget is $12.8 million.
 Sedgwick County’s annual financial support to the CACSC is being increased from $205,000 in 2023 to $213,000 in 2024.

 Schunn says they would expand the facility and services such as therapy, medical, advocacy and education.